telerik/blazor-ui/treeview/rename-node/readme.md

 1. Pass to that component the current item that it will render and edit.
     * We pass it as a parameter to the child component.
 1. Raise an event after an item was edited so the parent treeview can re-render.
-    * In this sample we fetch the data from the mock database every time to ensure it is fresh and we get other people's edits.
+    * In this sample we fetch the data from the mock database every time to ensure the TreeView is up-to-date and shows other people's edits.
 In your case you can choose when and how to make updates.